Alaska Airlines Logo

 Meaning and History

 We can say that ASA originated in 1932, during the Great Depression.
-It was then that Indiana native Linious McGee began piloting a small, three-seater aircraft with “McGee Airways” written on the side.
+Then, Indiana native Linious McGee began piloting a small, three-seater aircraft with “McGee Airways” written on the side.
 In the same year, three Seattle pilots borrowed money to found Star Air Service.
 The adventure grew into something more when the two companies merged.
 As a result of several more mergers, the business expanded.
 Alaska Airlines, Inc. (this name was adopted on May 2, 1944), many routes and modern air transport appeared.

 What is Alaska Airlines?